-- Wait for the vehicle to come to a standstill before removing the ignition key from the lock.
-The steering lock could be activated immediately - Risk of accident! - Always remove the key from the ignition lock when leaving the vehicle, even if you only intend to be gone for a short period.
+- Never remove the ignition key from the ignition until the vehicle is completely stopped!
+Otherwise, the steering may lock immediately and there is a risk of an accident. - Always remove the key from the ignition lock when leaving the vehicle, even if you only intend to be gone for a short period.
 This is especially important if you must leave children or disabled people in the vehicle, they could accidentally start the engine or work electrical equipment such as the windows possibly resulting in an accident. - Unsupervised use of the keys could result in the engine being started or electrical systems, such as the electric windows, being used.
 This can result in serious injury.